DataBooth/duckdb-utils/docs/cli.rst

 .. code-block:: bash

-    sqlite-utils chickens.db 'select rowid, * from chickens'
+    duckdb-utils seagulls.duckdb 'select rowid, * from seagulls'

 .. code-block:: output

     [{"rowid": 1, "name": "Azi"},
      {"rowid": 2, "name": "Suna"}]

-You can use ``sqlite-utils transform ... --pk id`` to add a primary key column called ``id`` to the table.
+You can use ``duckdb-utils transform ... --pk id`` to add a primary key column called ``id`` to the table.
 The primary key will be created as an ``INTEGER PRIMARY KEY`` and the existing ``rowid`` values will be copied across to it.
 It will automatically increment as new rows are added to the table:

 .. code-block:: bash

-    sqlite-utils transform chickens.db chickens --pk id
+    duckdb-utils transform seagulls.duckdb seagulls --pk id

 .. code-block:: bash

-    sqlite-utils schema chickens.db
+    duckdb-utils schema seagulls.duckdb

 .. code-block:: output

-    CREATE TABLE "chickens" (
+    CREATE TABLE "seagulls" (
        [id] INTEGER PRIMARY KEY,
        [name] TEXT
     );

 .. code-block:: bash

-    sqlite-utils chickens.db 'select * from chickens'
+    duckdb-utils seagulls.duckdb 'select * from seagulls'

 .. code-block:: output